TrackyRaul/2020_5CI__team3_Farkas/docs/user_guide.md

 ### Managing bookings and events

 The "Gestisci prenotazioni" section shows a complete overview of classrooms and labs bookings.
-Here it's also possible to filter bookings by days, to see the old ones and to quickly delete bookings (This is usually used only by the school staff).
+Here it's also possible to filter bookings by day, to see the old ones and to quickly delete bookings (This is usually used only by the school staff).

 ![1](images/12.jpeg)

-Once you're done, you can logout just by clicking on the "Logout" button in the bottom.
+Once you're done, you can logout just by clicking on the "Logout" button.